Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 important

-🚧 This feature is only available in BindPlane OP Enterprise.
+🚧 This feature is only available in BindPlane OP Enterprise and BindPlane for Google.
 Learn more here.

 BindPlane OP supports Active Directory for authentication.
 Active Directory allows users to offload authentication and authorization duties to their Active Directory server.
 BindPlane's Role-Based Access Control works in conjunction with Active Directory.